The Lowest Price at Any Size You Need. Guaranteed.

 Your decal should be washed regularly.
-To do so use a wet or damp cloth that is non-abrasive to gently wipe away any build up on the laminate overlay.
+To do so use a wet or damp cloth that is non-abrasive to gently wipe away any build up on the decal.
 This will help retain the transparency of the decal and the vibrancy of the printed design.

-While your decal is installed you should not use power or pressure washers at home nor car washes.
+While your decal is installed you should not use power or pressure washers at home nor take your car through automatic/automated car washes.
 The power of both of these methods can be significant enough to cause the decal to start to peel away or to rip the decal right off the window.